krypt0k1/WordPress-vs-Kali_Linux-Project/README.md

-After trial an error with some services I noticed that wp.getUserBlogs could be fed username and password parameters that could possibly exploited for user authentication.
+After trial and error with some services I noticed that wp.getUserBlogs could be fed username and password parameters that could possibly exploited for user authentication.
 There were no time-outs for any number of tries made.
 ![image](https://user-images.githubusercontent.com/111711434/198855961-63031c51-8535-4628-ba90-a3c202615dc8.png)

 The GIF below demonstrates how XML-RPC can be exploited to obtain user credentials.
 Admin credentials are confirmed by the <name>(user) as isAdmin and the boolean check set to 1.